eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/credential.issuance.protocol.md

     <pre class="json" data-include="./resources/issuance/example/credential-request-message.json">
     </pre>
 </aside>

+the `credentials.format` string SHOULD clearly identify the data format and proof mechanism of the credential, for example `"vcdm11_jwt"` or `"vcdm20_jose"`.
+The set of allowed values is implementation-specific.

 On successful receipt of the request, the [=Issuer Service=] MUST respond with a `201 CREATED` and the `Location` header set to the location of the request status ([[[#credential-request-status-api]]])